avichalp/ethernaut-ctf/README.md

 ### [Fallout](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/fallout.cljs)

+Looking carefully at the name of the constructor function we can see that the name of the function is not same as the contract’s name.
+That means that this function is not a constructor.
+This function is part of the deployed bytecode and can be called by anyone.
+We can call this function to gain the ownership of this contract.

 ### [CoinFlip](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/coinflip.cljs)
 The way to solve this problem is to call the `flip` function on consecutive blocks without missing any block in between otherwise it would reset the `consecutiveWins` variable.
 Make sure to pass appropriate fee (limit * price) so the transaction is included in the immediate next block.